mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 The `dateLibInstance` prop of `LocalizationProvider` does not work with `AdapterDayjs` anymore.
 This prop was used to set the pickers in UTC mode before the implementation of a proper timezone support in the components.
-Learn more about the new approach on the [dedicated doc page](https://mui.com/x/react-date-pickers/timezone/).
+You can learn more about the new approach on the [dedicated doc page](https://mui.com/x/react-date-pickers/timezone/).

 ```diff
  // When a `value` or a `defaultValue` is provided